Ghost polygons, Poisson bracket and convexity: Ghost integration

 \begin{proof}[Proof of proposition \ref{pro:dual-ghost-form}] We first prove the exponential decay inequality \eqref{eq:bd-Omega} which implies in particular that $\Omega_\rho(G)$ belongs to $\bLa^\infty(E)$.

 Let $r(G)$ be the core diameter of $G$.
-Let as usual $g_i$ be a visible edges, $x$ be the barycenter of all $g_i$ and $x_i$ be the projection of $x$ on $g_i$.
-By the construction of the polygonal arc $\bzeta_i$, it follows that outside of the ball of radius $r(G)+2$ centered at $x$, then
+As usual, let $g_i$ be a visible edges, $x$ be the barycenter of all $g_i$ and $x_i$ be the projection of $x$ on $g_i$.
+By the construction of the polygonal arc $\bzeta_i$, it follows that outside of the ball of radius $r(G)+2$ centered at $x$, that

 where $\omega^\pm_{g_i}=f^\pm_i\omega_{g_i}$ where $f^\pm_i$ is a function with values in $[0,1]$ with support in the 2-neighbourhood of the arc $[x_i,g_i^\pm]$.
 Then the decay given in equation \eqref{eq:bd-Omega} is an immediate consequence of the exponential decay given in inequality \eqref{ineq:expdecay2}.